aroudrasthakur/lostandfound/README.md

 ## 📦 Adding Mock Data

-To test the app with sample data, use the built-in data seeder:
+To test the app with sample data, use the built-in data seeder (Admin only):

 ### Using the App